-On 8 April 2019, the Group signed a supplemental agreement with nine banks to amend the €250 million Facility originally dated 12 April 2017.
-This new agreement enabled the Group to increase the Facility to €400.0 million and set a new maturity of 5 years plus a two-year extension possibility.
+On 8 April 2019, the Group signed a supplemental agreement with nine banks to amend the $\ensuremath{\mathfrak{e}}250$ million Facility originally dated 12 April 2017.
+This new agreement enabled the Group to increase the Facility to $\ensuremath{\mathfrak{e}}400.0$ million and set a new maturity of 5 years plus a two-year extension possibility.

-The revolving credit facility agreement allowed the Group to apply all amounts borrowed by it towards (i) general corporate and/or working capital purposes of the Group, (ii) satisfaction of the consideration payable for an acquisition and/or (iii) the payment of fees, costs and expense incurred in relation to an acquisition.
+all amounts borrowed by it towards (i) general corporate and/ or working capital purposes of the Group, (ii) satisfaction of the consideration payable for an acquisition and/or (iii) the payment of fees, costs and expense incurred in relation to an acquisition.
 The revolving credit facility bore an interest rate of EURIBOR plus a margin initially set at 0.25%, which increased to 0.30% on 31 May 2019, based on the "A-" rating.
 It should be noted that as at 31 December 2020, no advances had been drawn under the revolving credit facility.
 During the year, the Group had temporarily drawn €45.0 million which it used for repayment of the bond loan, which was included in the acquisition of Oslo Børs VPS.
 The Group repaid this €45.0 million at the end of 2019.